Distributor: Kino Lorber

 The long takes that she mentions in this letter did create a few problems—some of which were not an issue during the production of Rope.
 However, any objective analysis of these troubles will reveal that most were beyond Alfred Hitchcock’s control.
 Could he be blamed for the various strikes that halted production (or the time lost when Michael Wilding took ill with pleurisy)?
 Absolutely not.

-However, the long takes did create many logistical problems that took a lot of ingenuity to solve.
+In any case, the problems that were actually created by the long takes took a lot of ingenuity to solve.
 Jack Cardiff would often discuss his work on the film, and his memories weren’t happy ones.

 “I had been much more involved than usual in the production planning.
 Usually, I tried to dream up ideas for dramatic lighting, but on Capricorn, I had for the most part to work out how on earth I could possibly light so many sets at once!
 I worked more closely with the director than usual… Practically all of Hitchcock’s dramatic ideas were visual.
 If a cameraman is supposed to ‘paint with light,’ Hitchcock painted with a moving camera…